-On July 28, 2013, the Board of Supervisors amended Public Works Code, Article 5.8 to address various locational and noticing requirements concerning mobile food facilities and can be found here.
-Updated DPW Guidelines to follow.
+On July 28, 2013, the Board of Supervisors amended Public Works Code, Article 5.8 to address various location and noticing requirements concerning mobile food facilities accompanied by Public Works guidelines (Order 182,101).
 The new legislation streamlines the rules and regulations for mobile food vending, making it assessable and affordable to be a legal street-food vendor in San Francisco.

-The Health and Fire Departments will continue to enforce public safety regulations, while location permitting was transferred from the Police Department to the Department of Public Works.
+Department of Public Health and San Francisco Fire Department continues to enforce public safety regulations, while location permitting was transferred from the Police Department to Public Works.

 Call 311 to report a problem or complete a Request for Service online.